bosun-monitor/bosun/_third_party/github.com/boltdb/bolt/README.md

 Below is a list of public, open source projects that use Bolt:

+* [Operation Go: A Routine Mission](http://gocode.io) - An online programming game for Golang using Bolt for user accounts and a leaderboard.
 * [Bazil](https://github.com/bazillion/bazil) - A file system that lets your data reside where it is most convenient for it to reside.
 * [DVID](https://github.com/janelia-flyem/dvid) - Added Bolt as optional storage engine and testing it against Basho-tuned leveldb.
 * [Skybox Analytics](https://github.com/skybox/skybox) - A standalone funnel analysis tool for web analytics.